DanielGramling9/02-Space-Shooter/Godot-Project-Template-main/Godot-Project-Template-main/README.md

 Which features you included

 ## References
-Ship Sprite- created by "Ship Mixer" by Kenny.https://kenney.itch.io/ship-mixer
+Ship Sprite- created using "Ship Mixer" by Kenny.https://kenney.itch.io/ship-mixer

 ## Future Development